yaobinwen/learn-linux-kernel/jammy/README.md

       - The target `binary` is in `debian/rules`.
       - Because the target `binary` depends on two sub-targets: `binary-indep` and `binary-arch`, one can start with `LANG=C fakeroot debian/rules binary-indep`.

+## How to resume the previous work

+Because I can't finish the kernel building in one sitting, I need to write down how to resume the work:
+- 1). `cd ~/yaobin/code/linux-lab`.
+- 2). `vagrant up` to start up the VM `ywen-linux-lab`.
+(See `Linux-Lab` for more details.)
+- 3). `vagrant ssh` to log into the VM.
+- 4). `cd /lab/learn-linux-kernel/jammy`: This is where I've been building the kernel code.
+- 5). `cd /lab/ubuntu-kernel-jammy`: This is the folder I built successfully before so it can be used as a reference.

 ## 2024-05-11 (Sat)

 ### `make kernelversion`